Skip to content

 Boring investing normally involves investing portions of money in diverse investments over a period of time.
 Historically, this type of investing allows for financial security and long-term growth.

 Retirement accounts are great examples of boring investments.
-Pensions, IRAs and 401(k)s and other types of retirement accounts normally produce positive long-term results over decades.
+Pensions, IRAs, 401(k)s and other types of retirement accounts normally produce positive long-term results over decades.

 Some investors, however, prefer quick returns.
 These investors put their money into short-term and volatile investments with hopes that their high-risk will reap high-rewards